grafana/k6-learn/Modules/Adding test data.md

 A client-side cache might save the same resources so that a user's browser knows it doesn't have to make a request for those resources unless they have been changed.
 This implementation reduces the number of network requests that need to be sent and is especially important for apps that are predominantly accessed through a mobile device.

-Caching can significantly affect load testing results.
+Caching can significantly affect load-testing results.
 There are situations where caching should be enabled (such as when attempting to simulate the behavior of return customers), but there are also situations where caching should be disabled (such as when simulating brand-new users).
 Either way, you should decide on your caching strategy intentionally, and script accordingly.

-Adding test data can help to prevent server-side caching.
-Some common test data types are:
+Adding test data can help prevent server-side caching.
+Common test data includes:
 - Usernames and passwords, for logging into an application and performing authenticated actions
 - Names, addresses, emails, and other personal information for signing up for accounts or filling out contact forms
 - Product names for retrieving product pages